padzxx/piratequesting/readme.txt

 Notes
 -----

-The 2.0b4 release is a _beta_.
 It will have bugs.
 Please let me know what you find And I'll do my best to resolve them.

 And of course, Happy Pirating!